BenMcGarry/AzureIoTLab/_docs/02build/deviceprog.md

 1. Click **F1** to open the command palette, type and select **Azure IoT Device Workbench: Configure Device Settings**, then select **Config Device Connection String** then **Select IoT Hub Device Connection String**.
 This will configure your device for Azure.

+1. **If prompted, enter the device connection string you saved to Notepad earlier**

 1. On the MXChip when prompted in the Visual Studio Code UI at the bottom right, hold down **button A**, push and release the **reset** button, and then release **button A**.
 Your MXChip will enter configuration mode and save the connection string.

 1. Click F1 again, type and select **Azure IoT Device Workbench: Upload Device Code**.
 It will start to compile and upload the code to MXChip.